 Some hospital trusts have no consultants working in A & E on weekend nights and rely on senior doctors who are on call, further increasing the risks.
 Patients’ groups said the findings showed the need for urgent action.

-Live-in care in Accident-and-emergency is where you have a fully trained carer living with you in your own home.
-Your live-in carer from Live In Care Accident-and-emergency (Living Carers Ltd) will support you with your specific care needs to keep you safe, comfortable and independent at home.
+Accident-and-emergency is where you have a fully trained carer living with you in your own home.
+Your live-in carer from Accident-and-emergency (Living Carers Ltd) will support you with your specific care needs to keep you safe, comfortable and independent at home.
 Contact us today to learn more.

-The exact cost of your home care in Accident-and-emergency will be dependent on your care needs; this will be confirmed once we have visited your home in Accident-and-emergency to conduct a no-obligation full care assessment.
+The exact cost of Accident-and-emergency will be dependent on your care needs; this will be confirmed once we have visited your home in Accident-and-emergency to conduct a no-obligation full care assessment.
 Contact us today to learn more.

-Why is Care At Home Accident-and-emergency the leading live in care provider?
+Why is Accident-and-emergency the leading live in care provider?

-What is expected of a live-in carer in Accident-and-emergency?
+What is expected of a live in carer?

-A live-in carer in Accident-and-emergency would ensure a person’s continued quality of life through the personal care duties performed including bathing, washing and dressing, and assisting with their personal and oral hygiene, toileting, and maintenance of their appearance.
+A live in carer would ensure a person’s continued quality of life through the personal care duties performed including bathing, washing and dressing, and assisting with their personal and oral hygiene, toileting, and maintenance of their appearance.